Daripa-Research-Group/Surfactant-Polymer-Flooding-Modeling/README.md

  - Reduction of interfacial tension (IFT) to decrease residual oil saturation
  - Increasing the viscosity of the displacing front thereby improving the overall sweep efficiency.

-This repository contains the code and data used in our research to model and analyze the effects of SP flooding, witha  particular focus on the shear-thinning behavior of polymers.
+This repository contains the code and data used in our research to model and analyze the effects of SP flooding, with a  particular focus on the shear-thinning behavior of polymers.

 ## Purpose
 This research aims to view the effects of surfactant in EOR while accounting for the shear-thinning behavior of polymers.